egrund/Self-Play_DQN_Project/README.md

 Training progress of our best Tic-Tac-Toe agent in loss
 <img src="Plots/best_agents_plots/Loss_best_tiktaktoe.png" alt="Training progress of our best Tic-Tac-Toe agent in loss." style="width:70%">

 Training progress of our best Tic-Tac-Toe agent in ratio of rewards.
+The red line shows which agent we chose as the best one.
 <img src="Plots/best_agents_plots/Reward_best_tiktaktoe.png" alt="Training progress of our best Tic-Tac-Toe agent in ratio of rewards." style="width:70%">

 The plots for Connect Four can be found in [here](Plots/best_agents_plots/).